yaybu/yay/docs/resolver.rst

 Resolving
 =========

-The language is parsed into a graph.
+The language is parsed into a directed acyclic graph, with each node representing some data or an expression that must be evaluated in order to produce some data.
+This sections describes in detail the properties of members of this graph structure.

 Parenting